 What Makes Our Program Distinctive?

-What makes the Iowa State University PhD in Rhetoric and Professional Communication distinctive?
+What makes the Iowa State University Master of Arts in Rhetoric, Composition, and Professional Communication distinctive?

 The Breadth of our Faculty

-Our rhetoric faculty is among the most multifaceted anywhere.
-Our breadth gives students the opportunity to master a diverse range of perspectives on rhetorical issues, as well as the chance to work closely with faculty mentors.
+Our rhetoric faculty is among the broadest anywhere.
+This means our students have the opportunity to master a diverse range of perspectives on rhetorical issues, as well as the chance to work closely with faculty mentors who specialize in particular aspects of the field.

 Our faculty focus on a wide range of issues within rhetoric and professional communication, including multi-modal communication pedagogy (Blakely, Russell), science (Goodwin, Wilson), visual rhetoric (Kostelnick, LaWare, Roberts), workplace communication (Sauer), technology (Gossett, Russell, Sauer), the history of rhetoric (Crosby, Russell), and public address (Goodwin, LaWare, Slagell).

-The English Department at ISU is large, with programs in Creative Writing and Environment, Literature, English Education, Teaching English as a Second Language/Applied Linguistics, Communication Studies and Speech Communication.
-PhD students in RPC have the opportunity to study and work with faculty in a wide range of specialties.
-The ISU Human-Computer Interaction Initiative as well as major NSF-funded initiatives like Iowa EPSCoR and Symbi have proven excellent sites for study and collaboration among our graduate students, as have the College of Business and the Department of Agronomy.
+The English Department at ISU is large, with programs in Creative Writing, Literature, Education, Applied Linguistics, Communication Studies and Speech Communication.
+MA students in RCPC have the opportunity to study and work with faculty in a wide range of specialties.